-To enable autoloading of other ERR5RS/R6RS libraries, you can:
+To enable autoloading of other R7RS/R6RS libraries, including libraries you've written yourself, you can:

-- use the -path command-line option - use the LARCENY_LIBPATH environment variable - use current-require-path - edit startup.sch in Larceny's root directory - add the libraries to Larceny's 1ib directory
+- use the -path command-line option

+- use the LARCENY_LIBPATH environment variable

+- use current-require-path

+- edit startup.sch in Larceny's root directory - add the libraries to Larceny's lib directory

-3.2.2.
-Dynamic loading
+3.3.2.
+Explicit loading

-Larceny automatically loads ERR5RS/R6RS libraries when they are first imported.
+Larceny automatically loads R7RS/R6RS libraries when they are first imported.
 This is usually the most convenient way to load a library, but autoloading can't be used to load a top-level program.
 Explicit loading is needed for top-level programs, for libraries that don't reside in Larceny's current-require-path, and for libraries that are defined in files whose names do not follow Larceny's standard naming conventions.